mellor-lab/mellor-lab.github.io/_sources/contents/research-environment/group-meetings.md

 ## Data presentations

 These are a great opportunity for researchers within the lab to `share their current project progress`.
-Two lab members will typically present a 45 minute presentation each where anything goes.
+Two lab members will typically present a 45 minute presentation each, where anything goes.
 Data can be presented in its rawest format or as a polished project overview.
-The main aim of these meeting are to get `feedback` from others in the lab, to `help our projects advance`.
+The main aim of these meetings are to get `feedback` from others in the lab, to `help our projects advance`.

 ### `What we present:`
 - Project outlines